godyracks/Node.jsNotes-app/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3000`.
 OR when you type `npm start` in the terminal (VSCode) you will see `http://localhost:3000`. click on it it will open your application on the browser.
-2. Register for an account or log in if you already have one
-3. Create, read, update, or delete notes as needed
+2. Create, read, update, or delete notes as needed

 ## Improvements
 - Predictive search for notes